great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

 import SetupAndInstallForHostedData from '/docs/components/setup/link_lists/_setup_and_install_for_hosted_data.md' import SetupAndInstallForCloudData from '/docs/components/setup/link_lists/_setup_and_install_for_cloud_data.md'

 If you're new to GX Cloud, the information provided here is intended to demonstrate GX Cloud features and functionality.
-You'll connect to a Datasource, build an Expectation using sample Batch data, validate data with the Expectation, and review validation results.
+You'll connect to a Data Source, build an Expectation using sample Batch data, validate data with the Expectation, and review Validation Results.

 After you've tested GX Cloud features and functionality, you can connect to your Data Source and create Expectations that are specific to your business needs.